sumedh746/Quantium-Project/README.md

 # Task 1- Data Preparation and Customer Analytics
 In Task 1, the focus was on analyzing customer behavior about chips purchases.
 The following data-cleaning steps were undertaken:
 * Standardization: Column names were standardized, and date values were reformatted for consistency.
-Data Filtering: Entries related to salsa products were excluded from the dataset.
+* Data Filtering: Entries related to salsa products were excluded from the dataset.
-Outlier Removal: Outliers were identified and removed to ensure data accuracy.
+* Outlier Removal: Outliers were identified and removed to ensure data accuracy.
-Brand Name Correction: A new column, "Brand," was added, derived from the prod_name field.
+* Brand Name Correction: A new column, "Brand," was added, derived from the prod_name field.
 Inconsistencies in brand names were corrected, merging pairs like "Snbts" to "Sunbites" and "Infzns" to "Infuzions".

-* Customer Segmentation Analysis
+* Customer Segmentation Analysis.
 The analysis aimed to answer four key questions about customer segments:

 1. Who spends the most on chips?